The Local Approach to Causal Inference under Network Interference: Applications to causal inference

 Assumption \ref{ass:sampling} (ii) fixes the marginal distribution of the errors.
 It is used to define the policy effect of interest.
 The relevant structural function is defined as the expected outcome over the homogeneous marginal distribution of $U_{ic}$ for a fixed rooted network.
-This assumption can be dropped by defining the expectation to be with respect to the (mixture) distribution of $U_{\iota_{c} c}$ generated by drawing $\iota_{c}$ uniformly at random from $[m_{c}]$.
+This assumption can be dropped, for example, by defining the expectation to be with respect to the (mixture) distribution of $U_{\iota_{c} c}$ generated by drawing $\iota_{c}$ uniformly at random from $[m_{c}]$.

 Assumption \ref{ass:sampling} (iii) states that the rooted networks are exogenous (i.e. the errors are policy-irrelevant).
 We require that the conditional distribution of $(G_{ic}, U_{ic})$ given $G_{1c},...,G_{m_{c}c}$ is equal to the conditional distribution of $(G_{ic}, U)$ given $G_{ic}$, where $U$ is an independent copy of $U_{ic}$.
 Exogeneity is a strong assumption, but allows us to approximate the unknown policy functions using sample averages.

-It is often assumed in the literature cited in Section \ref{sec:motivation_examples}.
+The literature cited in Section \ref{sec:motivation_examples} provides two separate motivations for assuming that the network is exogenous.
+One motivation comes from the random assignment of network connections in an experiment.
+An example of this is \cite{azoulay2010superstar}.
+Another motivation comes from correct model specification, where the researcher accounts for all of the relevant determinants of the outcome on the right-hand side of their model.
+An example of this is \cite{calvo2009peer}.
+Our Assumption \ref{ass:sampling} is consistent with both motivations.

 The study of endogenous rooted networks where the policy $(\mathbf{T},D)$ is potentially related to the errors $\textbf{U}$ is left to future work.
-If the policy maker is interested in identifying a conditional average treatment effect as described in the discussion following the definition of $h(g)$ in Section \ref{sec:local_model}, then Assumption \ref{ass:sampling} (iii) can be weakened to a conditional exogeneity assumption where the structural errors are independent of the effective treatments conditional on the relevant part of the rooted network.
+If the policy maker is interested in identifying a conditional average treatment effect as described in the discussion following the definition of $h(g)$ in Section \ref{sec:parameters}, then Assumption \ref{ass:sampling} (iii) could be modified to a conditional exogeneity assumption where the structural errors are independent of the effective treatments conditional on the relevant part of the rooted network.